'Game of Thrones' filming locations we love

 But as we survivors pick our way through the embers of burnt-out narrative arc and character development, we can still look back fondly on memories of children falling from high windows or Dornish princes dying eyes-first, and think: It was all worth it.

-Countless locations around the world have, with a generous dollop of CGI, represented the Seven Kingdoms over the years.
+Countless destinations around the world have, with a generous dollop of CGI, represented the Seven Kingdoms over the years.

-In this non-definitive list, here are the real-life filming locations of 10 of our favorite moments from the incredible eight-season run of the world's biggest TV show.
+In this nondefinitive list, here are the real-life filming locations of 10 of our favorite moments from the incredible eight-season run of the world's biggest TV show.

 S.1, E.1: Bran's fall